 The Finale?
 Quantum Mechanics

 But around the same time as Einstein proposed his spacetime theory, a new field of physics was being created.
 Quantum mechanics.
 It accurately describes the tiny world of electrons and quarks inside of the atom.
-If both theories accurately described reality, then we’d be able to seamlessly combine the equations of Einstein’s general relativity and quantum mechanics.
+If both theories described reality, then we’d be able to seamlessly combine the equations of Einstein’s general relativity and quantum mechanics.

 This split within physics is one of the most significant unsolved problems in science.